Berkeley, Illinois: Education

-Most children in Berkeley attend schools in Berkeley School District 87 which are Sunnyside Elementary School and MacArthur Middle School.
+Most children in Berkeley attend schools in Berkeley School District 87, which are Jefferson Primary School, Sunnyside Elementary School and MacArthur Middle School.
 Others attend Hillside School in Hillside School District 93.

 Proviso Township High Schools District 209 operates public high schools.
 The community is served by Proviso West High School in Hillside.
 Berkeley residents may apply to Proviso Math & Science Academy in Forest Park.

 Private school education is available in the Berkeley area with Immanuel Lutheran grade schools in Hillside, Immaculate Conception, Visitation, and Immanuel Lutheran grade schools in neighboring Elmhurst.
 High school age students have several schools to choose from in the Berkeley area including Immaculate Conception High School in Elmhurst and Nazareth Academy in LaGrange Park.
 Timothy Christian school in Elmhurst is also an option and has students from K through 12.
 Lastly, an option that has been growing in popularity is Walther Christian Academy in Melrose Park.

+Transportation

+The Berkeley station provides Metra commuter rail service along the Union Pacific West Line to the community.
+Trains travel east to Ogilvie Transportation Center in Chicago and west to Elburn station.
+Pace provides bus service on routes 301 and 313 connecting Berkeley to destinations across the region.